 Working out profits, losses and capital allowances

-In this section, we provide information and help which we hope will enable you to prepare your own accounts and work out your taxable profits.
+In these pages, we provide information and help which we hope will enable you to prepare your own accounts and work out your taxable profits.

 In particular, we provide information on the following areas of taxation for the self-employed: